octopusthink/nautilus/src/components/ui/Link/README.md

 - Don't use "click here" or another link to "here".
 - Don't use the web address itself, unless it's the most meaningful descriptive label for the link.

 ## Accessibility

 ### Use a clear, unique text label for link text

 Use text for links.
-If using graphics or icons, provide a text alternative or pair with a text label.
+If using graphics or icons, provide a text alternative or pair them with a text label.

 Since screen reader users may choose to skim all the links in a page without reading the surrounding content, it's especially important to ensure that your link text works on its own and accurately labels the intended destination.
 Test your link text to make sure it's sufficiently descriptive and unique when read on its own.
+Don't use "here" as your link text.

 If you have multiple links on a page that navigate to similar, but unique, content, make sure they have unique labels.
 For instance, if you're showing blog post previews followed by a "Read more" link, ensure the title of the post is somewhere in the link so that screen reader users can differentiate the posts.

 ### Don't open links in new windows

 Don't open links in new windows.
-Whilst this may be done with good intent, it often has a negative impact on the usability and accessibility of the page and can disorient users.
+This may be done with good intent, but it often has a negative impact on the usability and accessibility of the page and can disorient users.

 Opening links in new windows hijacks the user experience and forces users to open new tabs, whether they want to or not.
 Instead, use an `external` indicator to show that the link leads to off-site content, and allow users to choose whether they want that content to open in a new tab or not.